Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Bifurcations of the spectrum

 \section{Bifurcations of the spectrum}

 Figure \ref{fig:freqs} shows the resulting eigenvalues plotted on the complex plane for different values of $\ell$, varying the value of $\rho \in\left(10^{-2}, 50\right)$.
-The spectra calculated here match prior numerical work excellently \cite{cardoso2001, cardoso2003} when the proper units and scaling are folded back in.
-We also confirm the following observations from the recent literature \cite{wang2021}: When a pair of eigenvalues satisfying the symmetry \eqref{eq:symmetry} meet at the negative imaginary axis, they split into two purely imaginary or overdamped modes.
+The spectra calculated here match prior numerical work \cite{cardoso2001, cardoso2003} when the proper units and scaling are folded back in. \footnote{Table I and II of \cite{cardoso2001} and Table V-VIII of \cite{cardoso2003}} We also confirm the following observations from the recent literature \cite{wang2021}: When a pair of eigenvalues satisfying the symmetry \eqref{eq:symmetry} meet at the negative imaginary axis, they split into two purely imaginary or overdamped modes.

 Such overdamped modes have been observed before in other spacetimes, such as the Kerr metric \cite{cook2014,cook2016}.
-As the spin parameter of the Kerr metric is varied, quasinormal mode frequencies are seen to fall into and emerge out of the negative imaginary axis.
+As the spin parameter of the Kerr metric is increased, quasinormal mode frequencies are seen to fall into and emerge out of the negative imaginary axis.

-There is a related splitting that occurs near the extremal Kerr limit, where a suite (not just a pair) of quasinormal mode frequencies limit to a mode on the real axis \cite{leaver1985, yang2013a, yang2013, cook2014}.
+There is a related splitting that occurs where a suite (not just a pair) of quasinormal mode frequencies limit to a set of equally spaced modes on the real axis.
+This was first analytically predicted to occur near the extremal Kerr limit \cite{hod2008a,hod2008,hod2009}, where the limit set is dependent only on the azimuthal harmonic index $m$ and the Kerr black hole's mass.
+This was later numerically confirmed in high accuracy numerical studies \cite{yang2013a, yang2013, cook2014}.

 Both scenarios are distinct from the quasinormal mode splitting that occurs around the Schwarzschild spectrum when the black hole is given spin.

-Explicit observation what these overdamped modes are doing on the negative imaginary axis seems to have been hindered by methods that cannot find purely imaginary eigenvalues \cite{cook2016}.
-However, in the Schwarzschild-de Sitter spacetime, the behaviour of these overdamped modes have been observed using a purely spectral code \cite{jansen2017}.
+Explicit observation of what these overdamped modes are doing on the negative imaginary axis seems to have been hindered by methods that cannot find purely imaginary eigenvalues \cite{cook2016}.
+However, in the Schwarzschild--de Sitter spacetime, the behavior of these overdamped modes have been observed using a purely spectral code \cite{jansen2017}.

-As the ratio between the de Sitter and black hole radii is varied, a pair of QNM modes satisfying \eqref{eq:symmetry} meet up at the negative imaginary axis.
+As the ratio between the de Sitter and black hole radii is increased, a pair of QNM modes satisfying \eqref{eq:symmetry} meet up at the negative imaginary axis.
 There, these overdamped modes stay, moving up and down the negative imaginary axis until they collide with another overdamped mode.
 The reverse of the bifurcation then occurs: the two overdamped modes leave the negative imaginary axis as two pairs satisfying \eqref{eq:symmetry}.
+We refer to Fig. 8 of Ref. \cite{jansen2017} for an example of this.